cuplsensor/cuplbackend/docs/specification/index.rst

 FR-WEB-11-4
 ~~~~~~~~~~~~
-If the box has previous locations stored against it, the text on the button will be the description for the most recent location (FR-DB-3).
+If the tag has previous locations stored against it, the text on the button will be the description for the most recent location (FR-DB-3).
 The button colour will be grey.

 FR-WEB-11-3
 ~~~~~~~~~~~~
-If the box has no previous locations stored against it, the text on the button will be 'Add Location'.
+If the tag has no previous locations stored against it, the text on the button will be 'Add Location'.
 The button colour will be grey.

 FR-WEB-11-5
 ~~~~~~~~~~~~